18IT117/python_calc/README.md

-# python_calc
-Step-I:- Create test.py
-Step-II:- In test.py, add the header file and appplication and a This is Test message.
+#### Step-1:
+Create test.py and import sys package.
+Now import QApplication, QLabel and Qwidget into test.py from PyQt5.QtWidgets.
+Then, make an application using QApplication()
+Use QWidget() to give the dimensions of the window as per requirements.
+Print a This is Test message (For checking purpose) and then end the window using show().